benfulcher/hctsa/README.md

 _hctsa_ is a Matlab software package for running highly comparative time-series analysis.
 It extracts thousands of time-series features from a collection of univariate time series and includes a range of tools for visualizing and analyzing the resulting time-series feature matrix, including:

-1. Normalizing and clustering the data;
+1. Normalizing and clustering time-series data;
-2. Producing low-dimensional representations of the data;
+2. Producing low-dimensional representations of time-series data;
 3. Identifying and interpreting discriminating features between different classes of time series; and
 4. Fitting and evaluating multivariate classification models.